ballerina-platform/ballerina-lang/docs/specification/transactions.md

 # Local Transactions

-Local transactions are transactions associated with a particular data source (this means they are resource-specific).
+Local transactions are transactions associated with a particular datasource (this means they are resource-specific).
 The most common example is a transaction associated with a JDBC connection.

 # Distributed Transaction: (Global/XA Transaction)